20 of the best classic books to read in your lifetime [my must-read list]

 20. Ulysses by James Joyce

 Why should you read Ulysses?
-Because it’s an experimental masterpiece that brings Dublin to life through the lives and thoughts of Leopold Bloom, Stephen Dedalus, and Molly Bloom.
+It’s an experimental masterpiece that brings Dublin to life through the lives and thoughts of Leopold Bloom, Stephen Dedalus, and Molly Bloom.

 There are easier places to start with James Joyce, including The Portrait of an Artist as a Young Man and the short stories of Dubliners.
 But Ulysses is actually what impressed me the most.